The internet has evolved. It’s all about speed and efficiency.

 8. Reverse proxying

-Reverse proxying is one among the many benefits of modern CDNs.
+Reverse proxying is one of the many benefits of modern CDNs.
 Unlike traditional CDNs, where customers used to upload their content directly to the cache servers, you can now fetch and store the content from your original server without front-loading the cache servers.
 The modern CDNs do it on their own.

 9. Protect your website

 You can now protect your website against traffic spikes with CDNs.
 If your site gets a great response overnight, you can drive traffic sensibly with CDN services.
-Because CDNs run vast networks of servers, their reach is widespread and offer scalable solutions to managing the influx of traffic.
+Because CDNs run vast networks of servers, their reach is widespread, and offer scalable solutions to managing the influx of traffic.

-Even if you have traffic coming in that you find difficult to handle, the CDNs do it for you, effortlessly.
+Even if you have the traffic coming in that you find difficult to handle, the CDNs do it for you, effortlessly.

 10. Resource Caching

 We all know how vital caching is for any server to work correctly.
 It plays a vital role in how the bandwidth works.